 - Combined middle school and high school youth group winter and spring break sessions

 - Anything else you can dream of – we can make a schedule and itinerary to fit your team’s needs

 These sessions range from long weekends to week-long programs.
 Common to all sessions are combining challenging community service work with a series of visits, tours and guest speakers aimed to give participants real insight into the dynamic communities where they are serving.

 The cost of these programs is around $40 to $80 per person per night based on group site and location.

 All sessions are scheduled by request.
-To talk about scheduling your group for dates flexible to your schedule, SSP’s Director of Programs, Megan Walsh by email or calling the office at (916) 488-6441.
+To schedule your group for dates flexible to your schedule email or call SSP’s Co-Executive Director, Megan Walsh, at (916) 488-6441.

 - Rev. Courtney McHill of the Sunnyside Community House is our Regional Coordinator and leads all of our sessions in Portland

 - Organizations we may partner with depending on their schedules:

 - McKenna Culbertson, our Rancho Cordova Program Manager, leads all of our construction work in Sacramento.